-Those events include bringing former PhD Fellow Javier Osorio of the University of Arizona back to the University of Notre Dame last year to conduct training on the Eventus ID software for use in research.
+Those events include bringing former PhD Fellow Javier Osorio (political science) of the University of Arizona back to the University of Notre Dame last year to conduct training on the Eventus ID software for use in research.
 She also helped coordinate this year’s Perspectives on World Politics lecture series at Kellogg.

-Meanwhile, she has worked extensively with Faculty Fellow Michael Coppedge on the V-Dem project, giving talks, co-authoring working papers, and extending networks of the project to South Africa and Central America.
+Meanwhile, she has worked extensively with Faculty Fellow Michael Coppedge (political science) on the V-Dem project, giving talks, co-authoring working papers, and extending networks of the project to South Africa and Central America.
 Last year, as part of a project led by the Global Development Initiative, they organized training for NGOs in El Salvador, and Tiscornia continues to mentor two NGOs in Honduras and Guatemala in their work on corruption and human rights.

 She organized a Kellogg-sponsored workshop, the first of its kind, in April for more than a dozen female scholars on the forefront of violence research in political science.
 The event, which included an open panel discussion on the challenges of conducting fieldwork as a woman, was aimed at increasing gender equality in academia and targeted early- to mid-career scholars.

-Faculty Fellow Guillermo Trejo called her a “rising star in political science” and predicted her dissertation will be competitive for national awards in conflict studies.
+Faculty Fellow Guillermo Trejo (political science) called her a “rising star in political science” and predicted her dissertation will be competitive for national awards in conflict studies.
 In it, she argues that when post-conflict societies fail to demilitarize their police forces and hold them internally and externally accountable, policing practices increase rather than deter criminal violence.

 “I expect Lucía to become one of our best Kellogg ambassadors in the professional world – someone who will devote her life as a scholar to improve the quality of democracy for citizens around the world,” Trejo said.